 State College Underage Drinking Attorney

-Jason Dunkle, a seasoned State College criminal defense attorney, has represented thousands of Penn State students and visitors charged with alcohol-related offenses.
-His experience spans charges such as:
+Jason Dunkle is a State College criminal defense attorney that has represented thousands of Penn State students and visitors charged with alcohol-related offenses such as:

 Underage Drinking

 Some cases can be fought and won in court, while others are best resolved through negotiation with police and judges.
-Attorney Dunkle is known for achieving favorable outcomes in underage drinking and summary offense cases across Centre County and Pennsylvania.
+Attorney Dunkle is known for achieving favorable outcomes in underage drinking and summary offense cases in State College.

 Underage Drinking in Pennsylvania — FAQs & Legal Insights